etabari/OldProjects/MastersThesis/README.md

 One important application of trees with `n` nodes and `k` leaves is in generating secondary structures of RNAs with `2n+k-2` nucleotides and `n-1` basepairs.

-Time complexity of generation algorithm is `O(n+m)` while the only existing generation algorithm is of `O(nm)`.
+Time complexity of generation algorithm is `O(n+k)` while the only existing generation algorithm is of `O(nk)`.
 No other rank nor unrank algorithms are known in the literature.

 To use this code, please cite the following: